adr1enbe4udou1n/blog/content/posts/17-a-beautiful-gitops-day-7/index.md

 It's now time to step back and think about how we'll use our CI.
 Our goal is to build our above dotnet Web API with Concourse CI as a container image, ready to deploy to our cluster through Flux.
 So we finish the complete CI/CD pipeline.
 To resume the scenario:

-1. Concourse CI check the repo periodically (pull model) for new code pushed and trigger a build if applicable
+1. Concourse CI check the Gitea repo periodically (pull model) for any new code and trigger a build if applicable
-2. When container image build passed, Concourse CI push the new image to our private registry, which is already take care by Gitea
+2. When container image build passed, Concourse CI push the new image to our private registry, which is already included into Gitea
+3. Image Automation, which is a component as part of Flux, check the registry periodically (pull model), if new image tag detected, it will write the last tag into Flux repository
-3. Flux, which can perfectly be in a different cluster, check the registry periodically (pull model), if new image tag detected, it will deploy it automatically to our cluster
+4. Flux check the flux GitHub registry periodically (pull model), if any new or updated manifest detected, it will deploy it automatically to our cluster

 {{< alert >}}
-Although it's the most secured way and configuration less, instead of default pull model, which is generally a check every minute, it's possible secured WebHook instead in order to reduce time between code push and deployment.
+Although it's the most secured way and configuration less, instead of default pull model, which is generally a check every minute, it's possible to use WebHook instead in order to reduce time between code push and deployment.
 {{< /alert >}}

 The flow pipeline is pretty straightforward: